Thiosulfate

-Sodium thiosulfate, commonly called hypo (from "hyposulfite"), was widely used in photography to fix black and white negatives and prints after the developing stage; modern 'rapid' fixers use ammonium thiosulfate as a fixing salt because it acts three to four times faster.
-Some bacteria can metabolise thiosulfates.
+Structure and bonding

+The thiosulfate ion is tetrahedral at the central S atom.
+The thiosulfate ion has C3v symmetry.
+The external sulfur atom has a valence of 2 while the central sulfur atom has a valence of 6.
+The oxygen atoms have a valence of 2.
+The S-S distance of about 201 pm in sodium thiosulfate is appropriate for a single bond.
+The S-O distances are slightly shorter than the S-O distances in sulfate.

+For many years, the oxidation states of the sulfur atoms in the thiosulfate ion were considered to be +6 as in sulfate and −2 as in sulfide for the central and terminal atoms, respectively.
+This view precluded the disproportionation reaction of thiosulfate into sulfate and sulfide as a redox mechanism for providing energy to bacteria under anaerobic conditions in sediments because there is no change in oxidation state for either S atom.
+However, XANES spectroscopy measurements have revealed that the charge densities of the sulfur atoms point towards +5 and −1 oxidation states for the central and terminal S atoms, respectively.
+This observation is consistent with the disproportionation of thiosulfate into sulfate and sulfide as a redox mechanism freeing up energy from microbial fermentation.
+Yet another interpretation suggests an oxidation state of +4 for the central S atom and 0 for the terminal atom and an unusually long 'full' S=S double bond between the two.

 Formation

 Thiosulfate ion is produced by the reaction of sulfite ion with elemental sulfur, and by incomplete oxidation of sulfides (e.g. pyrite oxidation).
 Sodium thiosulfate can be formed by disproportionation of sulfur dissolving in sodium hydroxide (similar to phosphorus).

 Reactions

-Thiosulfate ions are stable only in neutral or alkaline solutions, but not in acidic solutions, due to disproportionation to sulfite ions and sulfur, the sulfite ions being dehydrated to sulfur dioxide:
+Thiosulfate ions reacts with acids to give sulfur dioxide and various sulfur rings:

-This reaction may be used to generate an aqueous suspension of sulfur and demonstrate the Rayleigh scattering of light in physics.
+This reaction may be used to generate sulfur colloids and demonstrate the Rayleigh scattering of light in physics.
 If white light is shone from below, blue light is seen from sideways and orange light from above, due to the same mechanisms that color the sky at midday and dusk.

 Thiosulfate ions react with iodine to give tetrathionate ions:

 This reaction is key for iodometry.

 With bromine (X = Br) and chlorine (X = Cl), thiosulfate ions are oxidized to sulfate ions: